alganet/stage0-uefi/README.md

 ## Minimal images

 It is possible to create images without `kaem-optional-seed.efi` that contain only `hex0-seed.efi`.
-Those are a bit less automated but if your UEFI implementation lets you to pass command line arguments, you can recreate kaem using just hex0.
+Those are a bit less automated but if your UEFI implementation lets you pass command line arguments, you can recreate kaem using just hex0.

 - `make MINIMAL=1 qemu`.
 - Open UEFI settings (often F2 but it varies from system to system).